 Borzoi requires less caloric intake than their size might suggest.
 These are surprisingly small eaters, and their diet aligns more with that of a Shepherd or Setter.

 - Holistic Select Natural Dry Dog Food

 - Dr. Gary’s Best Breed Holistic Large Breed Dry Dog Food

 Russian wolfhound usually gives birth to 1-10 puppies.
 Borzoi puppies also require more calories per day to sustain growth, and the invariable play puppies enjoy.

 Borzoi puppy training

-Puppy training is the most important task of every dog lovers.
-However, there are a lot of misconceptions out there about how to properly train, socialize, and care for puppies.
-First and foremost, Russian wolfhound is very sensitive dogs and they should never be subjected to any rough or harsh means of training.
+Puppy training is the most important task of every dog lover.
+However, there are many misconceptions about how to train, socialize, and care for puppies properly.
+First and foremost, the Russian wolfhound is a very sensitive dog, and they should never be subjected to any rough or harsh means of training.
 In this topic, we share some of the best and effective training methods so you can easily train your puppy or dog.

 Crate training for Borzoi

 This is one of the best and effective ways to train your puppies.
 Crate-training can be accomplished in many ways.
 The easiest and best way to crate train your dog is to buy a crate, fill it with safe, comfortable bedding, and leave the door open.